 I've orchestrated quite a few of these pieces now for our instrumentation - music by William Byrd, Giles Farnaby, and Sir John Bull.
 These composers all shared at least one thing in common; they were court composers to Queen Elizabeth.
 It was considered a great honor to be included in the Chapel Royal and there is a long rich history of great English composers who, at one time or another during their career, performed service to the Chapel.
 Later, composers such as Henry Purcell and Jeremiah Clarke were appointed to the Chapel.
 John Stafford Smith, who is credited with writing the tune that later became the Star Spangled Banner, was a Gentleman of the Chapel Royal beginning in 1784.

-Back to the music – like many of us, my first introduction to the music of William Byrd was from Gordon Jacob’s famous suite for wind band.
-This suite and the Philip Jones Brass Ensemble 1980 recording of La Battaglia would serve as inspiration to write a suite for quintet and, later, to expand those arrangements; first for the Denver Brass (for 423.02) in 1989 and a few years later (1998) for the Boulder Brass’ first recording Bolder Baroque – that version was for 424.01.
-Once we (the Boulder Brass) finally settled on 423.11, I rescored the earlier versions for that instrumentation and have since added 5 or 6 more Byrd pieces.
+Back to the music - like many of us, my first introduction to the music of William Byrd was from Gordon Jacob's famous suite for wind band.
+The Jacob suite and the Philip Jones Brass Ensemble 1980 recording of La Battaglia would serve as inspiration to write a suite for quintet and, later, to expand those arrangements; first for the Denver Brass (for 423.02) in 1989 and a few years later (1998) for the Boulder Brass' first recording Bolder Baroque - that version was for 424.01.
+Once the Boulder Brass finally settled on 423.11, I rescored the earlier versions for that instrumentation and have since added 5 or 6 more Byrd pieces.

 Sidebar - during William Byrd's lifetime, Edward de Vere was the 17th Earle of Oxford who, according to the Oxfordian theory, may have written the plays and sonnets attributed to William Shakespeare.
 Nevertheless, Byrd likely wrote his Earle of Oxford's March for de Vere, the Elizabethan courtier, just as he wrote pieces such as Walsingham, and Wolsey's Wilde to honor (or perhaps caricature?) notable Elizabethan court personalities.

-Renaissance purists will perhaps look disparagingly on modern brass treatments of this music – I think they can sound great on brass and I have enjoyed working on these pieces very much (clearly – I’ve done no less than 7 versions of the Earle of Oxford).
-And I’m always looking for more of them to arrange.
+Renaissance purists will perhaps look disparagingly on modern brass treatments of this music.
+Of course, I think they can sound great on brass and I have enjoyed working on these pieces very much (clearly - I've done no less than 7 versions of the Earle of Oxford).
+And I'm always looking for more of them to arrange.

 Crafting this music for brass requires some careful attention from the arranger.
 In the original music, the texture can vary greatly from one beat to the next.
 If one faithfully just writes only the notes from the original, you'll have brass players drifting in and out of the texture in odd places.
 You must fill in some of the gaps to make certain you're following good voice leading protocols.